 In 1996, after sixteen years on Morningside, the property was sold and the new landlord tripled the rent, so the shop moved once more to Robinhood, about six blocks away.
 This proved to be our shortest stay at only five years when, stop me if you've heard this before, the landlord wanted to double the rent.
 It was at this point the shop moved out of the fashionable and high-priced Rice Village to Stella Link.
 After eleven years at 8715 Stella Link, we moved to our current location 9223 Stella Link in January 2012.
 With the current popularity of home wine & beer making, we were compelled to expand, and the new location enabled us to nearly triple our square footage.
 We hope you like the new space.
 We have grown quite comfortable here.

-Established in 1971, DeFalco's is Houston's oldest and most reliable home wine & beer supplier.
+Having been established in Houston since 1971, DeFalco's is the area's oldest and most reliable home wine & beer supplier.
 We stock the widest selection of fresh, quality ingredients available in the area.
 We also stock a full line of brewing publications and paraphernalia for your every need.
 You can depend on us for a knowledgeable staff, and prompt, courteous service.
 Excellence is accomplished by providing extraordinary service to our customers.
 That is what we believe and the basis on which we run our business.
 Look around our web site to check out our wide selection and competitive prices!
 If you don't find what you want, please contact us.
 We may already have it on hand or we can order it for you!
 Feel free to give us a call for any of your brewing or winemaking needs.